-- Insurance products, pension funds or EPSVs will not be offered to companies with the following characteristics: - Companies that develop, produce, maintain or sell controversial weapons (including their essential components).
+- VidaCaixa will not invest in or offer products to companies involved in the production, sales/marketing, testing, research and development, systems integration, maintenance and services of controversial weapons (including their essential components).
 These include: anti-personnel mines, biological weapons, chemical weapons, white phosphorus, cluster bombs, depleted uranium munitions and nuclear weapons.
-On an exceptional basis, in the case of the latter, products may be offered to companies with annual consolidated revenues of not more than 5% from such nuclear activity, provided they do not carry out any other type of activity related to controversial weapons. - VidaCaixa will not invest in the capital or debt instruments of defence equipment manufacturers with consolidated revenues of more than 35% from this sector or that develop, produce, maintain or sell weapons (including their essential components) that are considered controversial (as defined above).
-For nuclear weapons, this percentage is limited to 5%, provided no other type of activity related to controversial weapons is carried out. - In the event that, as a result of its involvement in mergers and acquisition processes of companies, VidaCaixa becomes a shareholder of a company subject to this Policy, it will make every effort to divest itself of its share in the shortest time possible compatible with economically viable management.
+On an exceptional basis, in the case of the latter, products may be offered to companies with annual consolidated revenues of not more than 5% from such nuclear activity, provided they do not carry out any other type of activity related to controversial weapons. - In addition, VidaCaixa will not invest in the capital or debt instruments of defence equipment manufacturers with consolidated revenues of more than 35% from this sector or that develop, produce, maintain or sell weapons (including their essential components).

+In the event that, as a result of its involvement in mergers and acquisition processes of companies, VidaCaixa becomes a shareholder of a company subject to this Policy, it will make every effort to divest itself of its share in the shortest time possible compatible with economically viable management.

 On an exceptional basis, establishing a business or investment relationship with a company or corporate group that could be subject to these exclusions may be considered if the purpose of the relationship is an activity that is not related to defence equipment.
-The approval of these exceptions must comply with the governance framework set out at VidaCaixa and have the favourable opinion of the Good Governance Steering Group or the Sustainability Steering Group, as appropriate.
+The approval of these exceptions must comply with the governance framework set out at VidaCaixa and have the favourable opinion of the Sustainability Steering Group.